Yashrajsinh-Jadeja/Thesis/README.md

 This script can be a workaround for batch-processing highlighting mfold structures as the standalone mfold does not have a highlight feature similar to it's web-server.

-Due to the batch-process nature of this program, it offers little to no interaction and the files that have to be supplied need to be in a very particular format that is required by the program.
-However, if you need to tweak the program, you most certainly can due to it's relatively small length and not-so-complex nature.
+Due to the batch-process nature of this program, files that have to be supplied need to be in a particular format that is required by the program.
+However, if you need to tweak the program to suit your own need, you most certainly can due to it's relatively small length and not-so-complex nature.

 > *Note : This workflow has been designed for short microRNA sequences.
 If you wish to use this script to fetch other nucleotide sequences just for the flanking regions, you most certainly can.*